re-data/re-data/README.md

 First screen you will see there, is login screen.
 Default password is admin/admin, but if you want can you can change that in .env file (need to be done when staring docker)

-To go see dashboards in Grafana goto `Dashboards > Manage`.
-(Home is by default now showing all dahsboards)

 From the main dashboard named: `Home (generated)` you can go to any table specific dashboard, just by clicking tile that shows stats for given table

 ## Airflow